Photo courtesy of Pr. Paul Wolff

 ASL Interpreter on the first Sunday of the month

 Emmanuel’s teachings are from the Bible alone.
-We typically use the King James Version.
+We typically use the English Standard Version as used in our Hymnal.
 We explain what we believe through Luther’s Small Catechism, our Hymnal, and our confessions located in the Book of Concord.

 We invite all to share the glory of God through face-to-face worship.
 If your circumstances prevent you from attending in person, our worship services are also available live on YouTube, along with past services.